powenyao/powenyao.github.io/_posts/2024-08-28-game-not-rules.md

 I shared that there are at least 8 types of fun with some of you. https://gnomestew.com/the-eight-types-of-fun/
-I think its a trick question to say all good games are ___ other than 'fun'.
+I think it's a trick question to say all good games are ___ other than 'fun'.
 Even 'fun' is a loaded word with multiple types.

 If we know the fun we are going for, then we CAN be specific about a particular part of the game.
 Take the fun "